Spironolactone is a diuretic, also known as a 'water tablet'.

 If you have any questions about this medicine ask your pharmacist.

-- Manufacturer's PIL, Aldactone® 25 mg, 50 mg and 100 mg Tablets; Pharmacia Limited, The electronic Medicines Compendium.
-Dated November 2012.
+Manufacturer's PIL, Aldactone® 25 mg, 50 mg and 100 mg Tablets; Pfizer Limited, The electronic Medicines Compendium.
+Dated June 2022.